Medical Records Scanning

 • Difficulty finding files and sharing information between providers

-• Potential exposure of patient information and HIPAA compliance risks
+• Potential exposure of patient information and HIPAA-compliant risks

 • Problems with speed and accuracy of preserving documentation